 If you're driving, stay within the speeds limits, even though no one really does.
 It will help you react quicker to unexpected hazards on the road.
 Drivers who hit pedestrians or cyclists are assumed to be at fault, no matter the circumstances.
 Tourists who have been involved in accidents can be fined, and even jailed.

 You should only ride in licensed taxis, identified by their green license plates.
 Agree on a price before you get in, and keep the doors locked and windows up so you're not a victim to stop-and-snatch, which can occur at traffic lights.

 Avoid driving at night, especially in rural areas.
 And, while this may sound paranoid, don't stop to help people whose cars have broken down.
 It could be a robbery ploy.

 Due to ongoing tension between Belize and Guatemala, use caution in border areas, and only visit during the day.

 Water taxis are the primary (and least expensive) means of transportation between Belize's islands and the mainland.
 Though generally safe, they've been known to carry more passengers than their capacity allows, have an inadequate number of life vests, and set sail in dangerous weather.
 Avoid vessels that seem overcrowded or less than seaworthy.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Famous for its scuba diving and cave tubing, Belize is heaven for adventurous travelers – but it's important to know the risks.

 Petty and violent crime can be an issue in Honduras.
-Here's everything you need to know to prepare for safe and smooth travels.
+Here's everything you need to know to stay safe on your trip.